DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 `pmap()`.

-💡 The closest base R equivalents to `map2()` and `pmap()` are `Map()` and `mapply()`, but both have notable limitations:
+💡 The closest base R equivalents to `map2()` and `pmap()` are `Map()` and `mapply()`, but both have important limitations:

-- `Map()` vectorises over all arguments, which means you cannot include arguments that should remain constant.
+- `Map()` vectorises over all arguments, which means it is not possible to include arguments that should remain constant across iterations.

 - `mapply()` is essentially a multidimensional version of `sapply()`.
-It takes the output of `Map()` and attempts to simplify it, which can lead to the same issues as `sapply()`.
+It takes the output of `Map()` and attempts to simplify it, which can lead to the same type of issues as `sapply()`.
 There is no multi-input equivalent of `vapply()`, making type safety harder to ensure.

 ## Iterations without output

 ### Our fifth functional: `walk()`, `walk2()` and `pwalk()`

-When we want to use functions for their side effects (e.g. `ggsave()`) and not for their return value.
-The important thing is the action and not the return value or object in R.
+When we use functions for their side effects (e.g. `ggsave()`) and not for their return value.
+The important part is the action performed and not the return value or object in R.

 #### Exercise

-Based on what it says in the definition about the `walk()` family, run this code and understand what it does.
+Based on the definition of the `walk()` family, run this code and understand what it does.

 ``` r
 penguins_nested <- penguins |>